chpmnrssll/chpmnrssll.github.io/coverLetter.md

 ## Profile

-I've been programming for more than 20 years and have been involved in freelancing off and on since 2012.
-Computer science, Real-time graphics, web application development, and open source often grab my attention.
+I've been programming for more than 20 years and have been involved in freelancing since 2012.
+Web application development, real-time graphics, and open source often grab my attention.
 I've worked on client and server side code and have experience with things like:

-    • JAMstack & Static site generators (Jekyll, VuePress, Nuxt, Gatsby)
+    • JAMstack & Static site generators (Jekyll, Gatsby, Gridsome, Nuxt)
-    • Search engine optimization, Responsive design, Lazy loading
+    • Search Engine Optimization (SEO), Responsive Design, Lazy loading
-    • Content management systems (WordPress, Netlify, custom)
-    • Vue.js, React.js, Backbone.js, jQuery, Express.js
-    • JavaScript, Node.js, PHP, Google Apps Script
+    • Content Management Systems (Netlify-CMS, Ghost Blog, Cosmic.js)
+    • Progressive Web Apps (PWA), Single Page Apps (SPA), API
-    • HTML5, CSS3, BEM, Sass, Stylus, PostCSS
+    • HTML5, CSS3, PostCSS, Sass, SVG, Canvas, WebGL, Three.js
-    • DevOps, CI/CD, Docker, Linux, Git
+    • JavaScript, ES7, Vue.js, React.js, jQuery
-    • Bower, Gulp, Grunt, Webpack
+    • Webpack, Bower, Gulp, Grunt
+    • CI/CD, DevOps, Docker, Git, Linux
-    • MongoDB, SQL, CSV, XML
+    • Node.js, Express.js, REST, MongoDB, SQL, GraphQL
-    • API, PWA, REST, SPA
-    • SVG, Canvas, WebGL

-Feel free to contact me about your project, even if it's something not on my list.
-I'm always willing to learn.
+Feel free to contact me if you think I could be of help with your project.

+## Clipboard

+"Remember, the cost to hire me is a TAX DEDUCTIBLE business expense.
+You can write it off against your tax return, so it's money you'd have to spend on gov taxes anyway... so you might as well spend it on my expert services, right?"

 My local development environment is Arch/Manjaro Linux with Gnome desktop and Atom.io.

-## Clipboard

 I am currently a freelance full stack developer on upWork, but am looking for long term opportunities locally.

-While I might not match all of your requirements, I have enough experience to not be afraid of picking up new frameworks a project requires.
+I'm not afraid of picking up new frameworks if a project requires them.

 I'd be happy to help with this or anything else you might need my skills for.